minimester/Project/project/README.md

 - Day Scheduler
 - To-Do Tracker

+## As a developer I want to. . .
+- The application to run in the command line
+- Utilize different NPM packages
+- Create and utilize functions
+- Implement JavaScript data structures (arrays, objects)
+- Implement at least one loop (`for`, `while`, etc.)
+- The application to start when a function is invoked
+- Display the output to the user

 ## Getting Started
 You will want to create your project's `package.json` to install new packages and run your code.